Understanding the Glasgow Coma Scale

 7. NT = If the patient is paralyzed, or otherwise unable to move spontaneously, document “not testable.”

-Using the GCS with pediatric patients
+Using it with pediatric patients

 Generally, patients ages 5 and older are able to be scored with the standard GCS.
 A Pediatric Glasgow Coma Scale was developed to address patients under the age of 2 years (pre-verbal) and older than two years (verbal), based on normal child development.
 Currently, there is no universally-accepted pediatric equivalent of the standard GCS.